-Removable media must be MBR or "superfloppy."
+What about removable media?Removable media must be MBR or "superfloppy."

-Removable media without either GUID Partition Table or MBR formatting is considered a "superfloppy."
+What is a superfloppy?Removable media without either GUID Partition Table or MBR formatting is considered a "superfloppy."
 The entire media is treated as a single partition.

 The media manufacturer performs any MBR partitioning of removable media; Windows never partitions removable media.
 If the media does have an MBR, only one partition is supported.
 There is little user-discernible difference between MBR-partitioned media and superfloppies.

 Examples of removable media include floppy disk drives, JAZZ disk cartridges, magneto-optical media, DVD-ROM, and CD-ROM.
 Hard disk drives on external buses such as SCSI or IEEE 1394 are not considered removable.